txzhao/Model-Control-RCV/progress_log.md

     5. Movie and project completion.
 - **unsolved:**
 - **next move:**
-  - Understand the input/output variables
+  - Understand the input/output variables, such as what are their units.